4 Strategies to Make Software Training for Cybersecurity Compliance

 Tip 1: Define your desired outcomes

-- Which features are must-know vs. nice-to-know?
+- Which topics are must-know vs. nice-to-know?

 - What behaviors should workers demonstrate after the training?